Tropical storm warnings issued for Puerto Rico, Virgin Islands with Isaias likely to form

 Hurricane season outlooks predicted that 2020 would yield an unusually active hurricane season, with above-average odds of a U.S. landfall.
 Anomalously warm ocean sea surface temperatures present in the tropical Atlantic, including off the East Coast and in the Gulf of Mexico, will exacerbate the threat, bolstering the potential intensity of cyclones that form.

-The U.S. has already been hit by a hurricane, with Category 1 Hurricane Hanna striking Texas over the weekend.
+The United States has already been hit by a hurricane this season, with Category 1 Hurricane Hanna striking Texas over the weekend.

 Tracking the storm

 On Tuesday morning, satellite imagery revealed the disturbance — dubbed Potential Tropical Cyclone 9, or PTC9 — swirling about 700 miles east of the Windward Islands.
 On satellite imagery, PTC9′s rotation appeared broad and elongated.
-Though the system has plenty of spin, or vorticity, it won’t be able to consolidate and intensify until that spin becomes more concentrated.
+Although the system has plenty of spin, or vorticity, it won’t be able to consolidate and intensify until that spin becomes more concentrated.
 That could inhibit its development somewhat.

 Thunderstorm activity had dramatically increased in areal coverage and intensity late Monday into early Tuesday, though.
 That’s a sign that PTC9 is beginning to organize.